-The term ‘Tacit Dimension’ is borrowed from the philosopher scientist Michael Polányi.
-He coined the term to elaborate on knowledge that we acquire through experience and through interactions with our environment, but which we can’t explicitly formulate.
-Yet tacit knowledge is always at the bottom of what we can put into words, draw or create.
+The term ‘tacit dimension’ is borrowed from the philosopher-scientist Michael Polányi.
+He coined the term to elaborate on the knowledge that we acquire through experience and interactions with our environment, but which we can’t explicitly formulate.
+Yet tacit knowledge is always behind what we put into words, draw or create.

-Streets, stairs, and the rhythm of traffic lights constitute our platform.
-We create games in which rules of the game blend in with every day rules of urban life.
+Streets, stairs and the rhythm of traffic lights constitute our platform.
+Tacit Dimension creates games in which rules of the game blend in with everyday rules of urban life.

-Art and Technology Aalborg University // Berlin Metropolitan Utilities Dialogue // Climate-KIC Berlin // ConstructLab // District Office Charlottenburg-Wilmersdorf // Dönerkind // Institute of Ethnology University Freiburg // Hasso-Plattner-Institute, Potsdam // Neighbourhood Alliance Klausenerplatz // Node Center for Curatorial Studies // Open Knowledge Foundation Germany // Sandefjord Kunstforening, Norway // Studio Schwitalla // ZHDK Master for Arts in Designs // Free Ice Cream // Fiction Forum
+Art and Technology Aalborg University // Design Akademie Berlin // Berlin Metropolitan Utilities Dialogue // Climate-KIC Berlin // ConstructLab // District Office Charlottenburg-Wilmersdorf // Dönerkind // Institute of Ethnology University Freiburg // Hasso-Plattner-Institute, Potsdam // Neighbourhood Alliance Klausenerplatz // Node Center for Curatorial Studies // Open Knowledge Foundation Germany // Sandefjord Kunstforening, Norway // Studio Schwitalla // ZHDK Master for Arts in Designs // Free Ice Cream // Fiction Forum

 Size & shape of the playing fieldPrototyping, Research through design, Workshop